 Followed by hormonal stimulation, the ovary produces around 5 to 20 follicles (tiny nodules or cysts), which bead on the surface.
 Each follicle consists of an immature egg.
 Out of these, only one follicle matures into an egg.
 Finally, a mature egg follicle releases an egg from one of the two ovaries.
 The follicular growth also stimulates the lining of the uterus to thicken in preparation for a possible pregnancy.

-The ruptured follicle that had stayed behind on the surface of the ovary during the ovulatory phase starts to develop into a structure called corpus luteum.
+The ruptured follicle that had stayed behind on the surface of the ovary during the ovulatory phase starts to develop into a structure called the corpus luteum.
 This layer releases hormones to thicken the uterine lining for any possible implantation of a fertilized egg.
-Corpus luteum is maintained if pregnancy establishes.
+Corpus luteum is maintained if pregnancy is established.
 If pregnancy doesn’t occur, it disintegrates.
 This usually occurs at 22-28 days.
-Another set of hormonal changes cause the uterine lining to fall away, thus causing menstruation.
+Another set of hormonal changes causes the uterine lining to fall away, thus causing menstruation.
 The next cycle starts with this.

-It is released by the pituitary gland on signaling from the hypothalamus.
+It is released by the pituitary gland on signalling from the hypothalamus.
 It stimulates the ovary to produce egg follicles.

 It is the hormone that prompts the growth of the uterine lining or the endometrial lining.